 - Complete the Free Application for Federal Student Aid (FAFSA) and be eligible for the Pell Grant.

 - Must be enrolled in a degree, diploma, or transfer credit program.

 - Submit monthly attendance sheets documenting class attendance.

 By following these guidelines, students can focus on their coursework and not have to worry about the financial strain of paying for childcare.

 Am I Eligible for the Childcare Grant?

 As Wake Tech explains, “Funds for the Childcare Grant are limited and eligibility standards will be strictly observed.
-Students with the greatest need will be served first.”
-According to reports, . . . read more
+Students with the greatest need will . . . read more